willhowes/makers_portfolio_and_notes/week_5.md

 * Can explain what Ruby is good for and what Javascript is good for.
 Maybe a blog post on this.

 ## Daily Goals
+### Tuesday
+1. Understand Javasript objects and prototypes and how these differ from using classes in Ruby.

 ### Monday
 1. Review someone else code and get my code reviewed.
 * Achieved by: